capillariesio/capillaries/test/deploy/README.md

   do
     nodetoolOutput=$(ssh -o StrictHostKeyChecking=no -i $DEPLOY_ROOT_KEY -J $BASTION_IP ubuntu@$cassNodeIp 'nodetool status' 2>&1)
     if [[ "$nodetoolOutput" == *"UJ  $cassNodeIp"* ]]; then
-      echo $cassNodeNickname is joining the cluster, almost there... elif [[ "$nodetoolOutput" == *"InstanceNotFoundException"* ]]; then echo $cassNodeNickname is not started yet, getting instance not found exception elif [[ "$nodetoolOutput" == *"nodetool: Failed to connect"* ]]; then
+      echo $cassNodeNickname is joining the cluster, almost there, UJ ... elif [[ "$nodetoolOutput" == *"InstanceNotFoundException"* ]]; then echo $cassNodeNickname is not started yet, getting instance not found exception elif [[ "$nodetoolOutput" == *"nodetool: Failed to connect"* ]]; then